pgolding/photon/README.md

-# Photon Entanglement Simulator
+# Photon Simulator

-A python version of the java-based simulator by Kumaresan Ramanathan.
+A python version of the java-based simulator by Kumaresan Ramanathan for learning the principles of quantum computing.

+## Entanglement Simulator

 To run the simulator, experiment with the parameters: